jaxzin/fizzbuzz-selenium/README.md

 4. Tested with Windows machine.
 Not sure if it will work with other Operating system without any change.

+5. Assignement says to verify the tiletle as "NFL Scoreboard" while the actuall title of the page was "NFL Football Scores - NFL Scoreboard - ESPN - ESPN" .
+Hence I added the correct validation.

 ------------------
 Steps to execute: